 - Building specification

 - Inspect the work of others

 Expected salary …How much does one make?

-It hopefully comes as no surprise that an interns and assistants salary will vary from practice to practice, state to state, and country to country, and also takes into account your level of experience.
+It hopefully comes as no surprise that an assistants salary will vary from practice to practice, state to state, and country to country, and also takes into account your level of experience.

 For this reason it is very difficult to give a global or national average figure for what you should expect, however your relative governing architecture body (AIA, RIBA, RAIC, etc) should produce annual reviews of its members salaries and provide a summary report of the averages for each of its key locations.

 That said for a newly graduated student, we believe the starting wage provides a good and above average income, that should increase as you progress within your practice and gain more experience.